sscansan/genomics_and_GWAS_tutorials/README.md

 (GUI), GEMMA for mixed models analysis in R, SAMtools from the command line to analyze BAM files, gBLUP coming soon.

-The repository has been created for self-teaching purposes of biological concept and bioinformatic tools, and make use of other repositories, scripts and data sources, taken or modified as such.
+The repository has been created for testing and self-teaching purposes of biological concept and bioinformatic tools, and make use of other repositories, scripts and data sources, taken or modified as such.